Dual Credit / Dual Enrollment

 Does My School Have a Dual Credit Agreement with UA Early College?

 UA Early College must have an agreement with the school district, home school, or private school in the state of Alabama.
-If your schools is not on the list and would like more information, please email firstname.lastname@example.org.
+If your school is not on the list and would like more information, please email firstname.lastname@example.org.

 Students are responsible for confirming their high school’s dual credit/dual enrollment policy with their high school counselor/designee.
 The student’s high school of record is responsible for determining how credit is awarded and/or posted toward high school graduation.

-Public School in Alabama: If students are taking a course for dual credit, they will be asked for their parent/guardian, principal, and counselor's email address.
+If students are taking a course for dual credit, they will be asked for their parent/guardian, principal, and counselor's email address.
 We will send a dual credit approval email to the principal, counselor and parent/guardian.

+If students are taking a course for dual credit, they will be asked for their parent/guardian's email.
 UA Early College will email a dual credit approval form to the appropriate personal based on the type of high school the student attends.
 Once all signatures are received, the student will be allowed to register for the course.

-After final grades are posted on the student’s University of Alabama transcript, a certified grade report will be sent to the student’s high school counselor/designee for the courses listed on the dual credit approval form.
+After final grades are posted on the student’s University of Alabama transcript, a certified grade report will be sent to the student’s high school counselor/designee for the course(s) listed on the dual credit approval form.

-Students must request a certified grade report to be sent to their high school.
+Students must request a certified grade report be sent to their high school.
 Students are required to submit a Grade Report Request.
 The Grade Report Request is located inside the student’s Early College Student Resources.

-Student Record and High School of Record (dual enrollment) - Under Section 99.34(b), FERPA permits high schools and postsecondary institutions who have dually-enrolled students to share information.
+Student Record and High School of Record (dual credit/dual credit) - Under Section 99.34(b), FERPA permits high schools and postsecondary institutions who have dually-enrolled students to share information.
 Students enrolled in both a high school and a postsecondary institution may share educational records without the consent of either the parents or the students under 99.34(b).
-If the student is under 18, the parents retain the right under FERPA to inspect and review any educational records maintained by the high school, including records that the college or University disclosed.
+If the student is under 18, the parents retain the right under FERPA to inspect and review any educational records maintained by the high school, including records that the college or university disclosed.